top of page

 But underlying anxiety doesn’t have to become your default.

-Here are 4 small ways to steady yourself:
+Here are 4 small ways to calm political and anxiety about Trump news

 1. Limit the news – Pick one time a day to check headlines from balanced sources.